ursl/tessie/README.md

 ```
 Afterwards, reboot for this to take effect.

+The "script" [resetCAN.sh](https://github.com/ursl/tessie/tree/master/resetCAN.sh) must be run to configure the CAN bus to the proper bitrate (125kHz).
+If you enable the automatic startup of tessie (see below), this is done automatically before starting tessie.
+If you encounter many CAN bus errors, it might help to execute this script manually.

 ### Adaption of the splash screen
 (sudo) Edit `/boot/cmdline.txt` to contain
 ```